 “They won't be able to sit for a week.”
 O'Neill agreed from his own TIE fighter.
 Those three and the one that had fired his blasters accidentally.
 No one had been hit, but still, it was a horrible mistake for supposedly trained pilots.
 Thank the Force that Xander had been able to avert those crashes.
 And did he really just thank the Force?

 Jonathan came out of his quarters and checked that Xander was in the machine shop working on more droids.
 Seeing that he was, he turned and left.

 He quickly turned around for a second look.
 Something was wrong.
 Xander wasn't moving.
 He rushed to his side and was gladdened to hear the familiar 'whoosh' of Vader's breather.
 He tried to wake him by shaking and even slapping the helmet, but he didn't stir.
 He tried to lift him but the cybernetic limbs made him much to heavy to lift on his own.
 So he called Willow.
 She was too scared to try to use the Force to lift him, but confided that she knew that Xander hadn't been sleeping.
 Instead he'd been getting by on Force Meditation.
 And the bare minimum of that as well.
-She theorized that using the Force the other day had simply pushed him too far.
+She theorized that using the Force the other day to stop the TIE fighter crashes had simply pushed him too far.